FesianXu/ToyAutoDiff/readme.md

 **No Warranty**: This project is just used for tutorial and does not provide any warranty for the code.

+# How to run

+Evaluating the code is easy, the `autodiff.py` is the definition of all `nodes` and `ops` which corresponding to the computation graph forward and backward flow.
+The `autodiff_test.py` sets up some specific examples including scalar multiplication and matrix multiplication and so on to evaluate the code in `autodiff.py` right or not.
+So mostly you need to read the code in `autodiff.py` and just run `autodiff_test.py`

 # Reference

 [1]. https://github.com/dlsys-course/assignment1